-Jain Mahavira Temple in JodhpurLord Mahavira, the twenty fourth Jain Tirthankara has a beautifully ornate temple dedicated to him as the patron deity at the Ossian village located near Jodhpur.
+Jain Mahavira Temple in JodhpurLord Mahavira, the twenty fourth Jain Tirthankara has a beautifully ornate temple dedicated to him as the patron deity at the Ossian village located near Jodhpur in Rajasthan.
 The temple was constructed in the eighth century under the patronage of King Vatsa, the Pratihara king.
 The temple was constructed in 783 AD.
 The devotion of King Vatsa was apparent from the great lengths he went to and made his artisans to go to create the temples of such visual beauty and elaborate construction.
 Stone carvings and sculptures covered virtually the entire surface of the temple complex.
 Carving the scenes from the lives of Lord Mahavira and his disciples into sandstone, the artisans have given evidence of their tremendous skill.

 The imposing main door of the temple has the relief sculpture of young maidans while a series of large pillars, carved elaborately, form an impressive colonnade.
 They stand witness to the bygone centuries.
 While the main shrine was constructed first of all the other minor shrines which were added on and completed gradually by the fifteenth century.